lshaat/bl_docker_to_production_ecs/README.md

 ![Updated Desktop](./img/updated-desktop.png)
 **Note:** Use your ALB URL not localhost!

+### Summary

+You now have an automated pipeline where if you make a change to your Docker image and commit iot to AWS CodeCommit, the image is automatically rebuilt, stored in AWS ECR and then redeployed on the Amazon ECS Cluster.
+Of course you can build on this and add some more advanced testing in the pipeline stage.

 ### What next?

-If you want to take this to the next level, try changing the task and service to run in Fargate.
+If you want to take this to the next level, try changing the task and service to run in AWS Fargate.
 This way you don't have any EC2 hosts to manage.